-Tea all over the world is often planted on steep mountainsides.
+Tea in different parts of the world is often planted on steep mountainsides.
 This is partly because it’s hard to grow anything else on such gradients but also because water drains off and away rapidly on sloped terrain.

-If drainage in your garden is a major concern, then consult with a professional before you start gardening.
-Modern agriculture in general, and tea culture in particular, owe part of their success to solving soil-drainage issues.
+In general, modern agriculture and tea culture owe much of their success to solving soil-drainage issues.
 A consultant can offer suggestions for how to get that excess water out of your tea garden before you start to plant.

 Tea needs a drink: The importance of irrigation

 Too much water is a problem for growing tea, but so is not having enough.